Updated March 2026 | By Jake Mercer, ToolShed Tested

 The Best of Both Worlds

 Most major brands sell drill/impact combo kits with two tools, two batteries, and a charger.
 These are almost always a better value than buying each tool separately.
+See our best cordless tool combo kits guide for a full breakdown of which bundles deliver the most value per dollar.
 If you’re starting a battery platform, this is the smartest first purchase.
+Not sure which brand to go with?
+Our Makita vs Milwaukee breakdown covers the most important trade-offs between the two leading professional platforms.

 Common Misconceptions